solenemep/amm-arbitraje/README.md

 - **readable(path)**
   Translates token addresses in a path to their symbols by referencing the token metadata file, making output easier to interpret.

-- **load_token_decimals(address)**
-  Looks up and returns the decimals value for a given token address from the tokens metadata JSON file.
-If the token is not found or the decimals field is missing, it returns 18 by default.
-This ensures calculations are accurate for tokens with non-standard decimals.

-- **normalize_to_18(amount, decimals)**
-  Converts a token amount with any decimals to the equivalent value in 18 decimals, using integer math.
-Handles both cases where decimals are less than or greater than 18.

-- **denormalize_from_18(amount_18, decimals)**
-  Converts an amount in 18 decimals back to the token's native decimals, using integer math.
-Handles both cases where decimals are less than or greater than 18.

 - **get_best_opportunity(opportunities)**
   Returns the opportunity with the highest profit from a list of opportunities.
 If the list is empty, returns None.